truenas/documentation/content/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 ### Cloud and Local Snapshot Storage

+Snapshot granularity refers to the frequency and detail of snapshots, and directly impacts the recovery precision and storage efficiency of a system.
 Using a cloud sync task to upload snapshots to a cloud storage provider decreases snapshot granularity and can provide a way to reduce costs associated with data transfer and cloud storage.

 Using local snapshot storage provides a more optimum environment for periodic snapshot tasks with high levels of granularity, as local storage tends to have lower latency and faster access speeds.
-We generally recommend configuring snapshot replication tasks with lower RTO requirements for rapid recovery when implementing local storage.
+We generally recommend configuring snapshot replication tasks with lower recovery time objective (RTO) requirements for rapid recovery when implementing local storage.